karthidec/pivotalTrackerStoryNumberMaskForChrome/README.md

        - 1234 - last 4 digits of story number

 -----
-# How to install this extension in your chrome browser?:
+# How to install this extension in your chrome browser?

  - Open below web store extension link in your chrome browser.
    - https://chrome.google.com/webstore/detail/pivotal-tracker-story-num/ienephhenhijhhfadgobajpepoipobfc